oneapi-src/level-zero-spec/Programming_Guide.md

 ### Events
 - An event can be __either__:
-  + signaled from within a device's command list (e.g. between execution of kernels) and waited upon from the host, **or**
+  + signaled from within a device's command list (e.g. between execution of kernels) and waited upon from the host or another device, **or**
   + signaled from the host, and waited upon from within a device's command list.
 - An event only has two states: not signaled and signaled.
 - An event can be encoded into any command list from the same device.